Nymphoides peltata: As an invasive species

 N. peltata are commonly sold for use in ornamental water gardens.
 The species is intentionally or accidentally transferred to lakes and rivers outside of its native range.
 In the United States, the first recorded occurrence of the plant was in 1882 in Massachusetts, and the plant has been sold domestically since the 1930s.
-N. peltata has been recorded in 29 U.S. states and Washington, D.C., and it has naturalized in slow-moving waters.
-In Canada, N. peltata has been found in Newfoundland, Nova Scotia, Quebec, Ontario, and British Columbia, but has not yet been naturalized.
+N. peltata has been recorded in 29 U.S. states and Washington, D.C., and it has naturalised in slow-moving waters.
+In Canada, N. peltata has been found in Newfoundland, Nova Scotia, Quebec, Ontario, and British Columbia, but has not yet been naturalised.
 N. peltata was intentionally introduced to Sweden in the early 19th century and was first recorded as a non-indigenous species in 1870.[2]
-Native to central and eastern Britain, N. peltata was transported around Britain and Ireland as an ornamental plant and first documented in Ireland in before 1866.
+Native to central and eastern Britain, N. peltata was transported northern Britain and Ireland as an ornamental plant and first documented in Ireland in before 1866.
 In 1988, N. peltata was discovered in New Zealand, where it is considered a noxious weed.
 It is also designated an invasive species in Sweden, Ireland, and parts of North America.

-However, while N. peltata is an invasive species outside its native range, in its indigenous to Japan where it is now classified as a vulnerable species.
-In Spain, Belarus, and the Czech Republic, N. peltata is critically endangered, and it is endangered in Lithuania, and vulnerable in Germany and Switzerland.